-Fox News Warned Staff of Guests Like Giuliani Spreading ‘Disinformation:’ Report
+Fox News Warned Staff of Guests Like Giuliani Spreading ‘Disinformation’: Report

 Enter the Brain Room: In the basement of Fox News’ studios, a division of the newsroom collects data, topics, and information — and, reportedly, opposition research — for hosts to use on-camera.
-Though in the past, the embarrassingly-named group of staffers have investigated outside reporters working on stories about the network or its late architect Roger Ailes, in the wake of the Ukraine scandal, researchers are turning their sights on friendly targets.
+Though in the past, the embarrassingly named group of staffers has investigated outside reporters working on stories about the network or its late architect, Roger Ailes, in the wake of the Ukraine scandal, researchers are turning their sights on friendly targets.

-According to a report from the Daily Beast, brain-roomer and senior political affairs specialist Bryan S. Murphy created a 162-page document called “Ukraine, Disinformation, & the Trump Administration” in which he encourages Fox News hosts to be wary of information coming from frequent guests like Rudy Giuliani, John Solomon, and lawyers Victoria Toensing and Joe diGenova.
+According to a report from the Daily Beast, Brain-Roomer and senior political affairs specialist Bryan S. Murphy created a 162-page document called “Ukraine, Disinformation, & the Trump Administration” in which he encourages Fox News hosts to be wary of information coming from frequent guests like Rudy Giuliani, John Solomon, and lawyers Victoria Toensing and Joe diGenova.

 The research briefing blasts Rudy Giuliani for his “high susceptibility to disinformation” from sources in Ukraine — which is apparent to any viewer who’s seen one of his media blitzes.
 It’s an impression that the government is reportedly aware of: The federal investigation into Trump’s personal lawyer’s actions in Ukraine includes a counterintelligence aspect, to determine if his business ties in the country have influenced his dealings with the White House.